fusionspim/monolog-logdna/README.md

 $handler->setTags(['FOO', 'BAR']);
 ```

-The handler uses Symfony's [HTTP Client](https://symfony.com/doc/master/components/http_client.html) and is configured with a timeout of `5` seconds.
+The handler uses Guzzle's [HTTP Client](http://docs.guzzlephp.org/en/stable/) and is configured with a timeout of `5` seconds.
 You can set your own custom HTTP client if required:

 ```
-$handler->setHttpClient(HttpClient::create([
+$handler->setHttpClient(new Client([
     'timeout' => 60,
     // Your options...
 ]));